AxiSEMunity/AxiSEM3D/doc/Installation.md

 ../AxiSEM3D/SOLVER/
 ```

-The following arguments can be passed to `cmake` by `-D` definitions:
+The following arguments can be passed to `cmake` by the `-D` definitions:
 Argument|Role|Default|Note
 --- | --- | ---|---
 cxx| C++ compiler | g++ | Must support C++17.